Referee1536/discord-rp-tutorial/README.md

 # Super-Customize your Discord Status

 ## Disclaimer
 Although this involves coding, you do NOT need any programming experience to do this!
+(As long as you know how to follow instructions, of course.)
 It's also worth noting that all instructions given are assuming your PC has Windows installed.

 ### Introduction
 Hello!
 I am Referee#1536 and I'm the developer of [Ref-bot](https://bit.ly/ref-bot-web), the first and only sports Discord bot; a proud moderator of